My desperate journey to buy an apartment in Israel

 My Desperate Journey to Buy an Apartment in Israel

 Could I afford to stay in my Tel Aviv neighborhood?
 Should I buy something – anything – as an investment?
 Do I need a mortgage broker?
-A guide to (trying to) beat the ever-increasing price of real estate in Israel
+A guide to trying to beat the ever-increasing real-estate prices in Israel

 “Gili, if you have money, even if it’s only 150,000 shekels from savings and another 100,000 that you can get from your parents – use it immediately, and buy an apartment if you don’t have one yet,” the owner of a real estate company scolded me, as we were talking about the rush for mortgages and the steps that won’t be taken to cool down the sizzling housing market.
 He has a vested interest, I said to myself.